 NHSCFA Thematic Fraud Areas

-This section provides a detailed look at 13 key areas of fraud, including examples and prevention advice.
+This section provides a detailed look at key areas of fraud, including examples and prevention advice.

-• Procurement & commissioning fraud
+Procurement and commissioning of services fraud

-Procurement and commissioning fraud relates to allegations of collusion, bribery and corruption within the pre-tender stages of the procurement and commissioning process.
+Procurement and commissioning of services fraud relates to allegations of collusion, bribery and corruption within the pre-tender stages of the procurement and commissioning process.
 It also relates to false, intentionally inflated or duplicate invoices within the post tender stages.

-• Pharmaceutical contractor fraud
+Community pharmaceutical contractor fraud

-Pharmaceutical contractor fraud relates to false claims for either the dispensing of items or for one of the enhanced services offered at the pharmacy.
+Community pharmaceutical contractor fraud relates to false claims for either the dispensing of items or for one of the enhanced services offered at the pharmacy.

-• NHS staff fraud
+NHS staff fraud

 NHS staff fraud relates to a member of staff who fraudulently inflates or falsifies their income, expenses or working hours for financial gain.

-• Optical contractor fraud
+Optical contractor fraud

 Optical Contractor fraud occurs when optical contractors (opticians) submit fraudulent claims to the NHS for a range of services provided to patients.

-• Dental contractor fraud
+Dental contractor fraud

 Dental Contractor fraud occurs when dental contractors (dentist) submit fraudulent claims to the NHS for a range of services provided to patients.

-• Fraudulent access to NHS care
+Fraudulent access to NHS care from overseas visitors

-• NHS pension fraud
+NHS Pension fraud

 NHS Pension fraud relates to an individual who has either falsified their circumstances or failed to notify of a significant change in their circumstances to the pension administration.